dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

   2. do a new example, ideally on a different SBC.
 I want to include them in 140e (with your name etc).

-#### overview
+#### Overview

 Since I assume everyone is either tired from doing their midterm project or still doing it before today's presentations, today's lab is a quick but startling side-quest lab on memory ordering that came up over the weekend.
-Some of the results were starling enough that I was mass texting screenshots to more people than are in the class :)  Hopefully is interesting.
+Some of the results were unsettling enough that I was mass texting screenshots to more people than are in the class :)  Hopefully is interesting.